Nitin-Rana1/Timetable-using-GA/README.md

 # Timetable-using-GA
-Goal: Create Timetable using Genetic Algo
+Goal: Create Timetable using Genetic Algo\n
-Folders:
 Use: Lat folder for latest work.
+Folders:\n

 1. Old: It have basic implementation.
 2. Med: It have seperate file for classes